 Online Ebook Services

 The following links are to some of the main online ebook publishing platforms.
 Kindle is the largest and probably most popular ebook publishing platform (via Amazon) but Smashwords was developed with self-publishing writers and has a good reputation.
-There are also a couple of articles comparing platforms.
+There are also links to articles comparing platforms.

 Kindle Direct Publishing (Amazon)